 Regina King is a workhorse.

-There's no more delicate way to describe the sort of person who can sustain a career like hers; one that's not just still surviving some 30-years after it began, but truly thriving.
-The three-time Emmy winner has spent the last few years raising the game on television in prestige dramas like Southland, American Crime, The Leftovers, and Seven Seconds, but it's her return to film for the first time in almost a decade—live-action film, to be specific—in Barry Jenkins' If Beale Street Could Talk that just might earn King her first Golden Globe win at this weekend's 76th annual ceremony, not to mention a buzzed-about Oscar nod when they're announced on January 23.
+There's no more delicate way to describe the sort of person who can sustain a career like hers, one that's not just still surviving some 30 years after it began, but truly thriving.
+The four-time Emmy winner has spent the last few years raising the game on television in prestige dramas like Southland, American Crime, The Leftovers, and Watchmen and snatched her first Golden Globe and Oscar wins for her work on the big screen in Barry Jenkins' If Beale Street Could Talk.
+But it's her work behind the camera of One Night in Miami... that just might have her make history at the 2021 Golden Globes on Feb.
+28, where she's the second Black woman in the ceremony's 78 year history to be nominated for Best Director.

 Born in 1971 and raised in Los Angeles, King's parents divorced when she was just eight years old and with her father Thomas, who had two older daughter from a previous marriage, largely out of the picture, it fell to mother Gloria, a special education teacher, to raise her and younger sister Reina on her own.
 "My parents' conduct during and after their divorce—from the constant fighting to their eventual estrangement— was very disappointing and hurtful to me.
 I was more disappointed and even more hurt when my father seemed to just drift out of our lives," the actress wrote in an essay for the 2017 book He Never Came Home: Interviews, Stories and Essays from Daughters on Life Without Their Fathers.
 "I only realized much later that the divorce really had little to do with that.
 It had more to do with who he was as a man."